johanwilliams/leakomatic_api/README.md

   - States: On (water flowing), Off (no water flow), Unknown (initial state)
   - Updates in real-time through WebSocket events
   - Note: Due to an API limitation, the initial state is set to Unknown until the first flow update is received

+- **Online Status**: Binary sensor showing if the device is currently online
+  - States: On (online), Off (offline), Unknown (initial state)
+  - Updates in real-time through WebSocket events
+  - Automatically sets to "On" when receiving any activity message from the device
+  - Automatically sets to "Off" when receiving a device update with is_online=False

 ## Services